antonfirsov/docs/2017/03-Mar/week4/2017-03-28-week-in-dotnet.md

 On .NET
 -------

 Last week, we spoke with Sidarth Gupta from Samsung about [Tizen](https://www.tizen.org/).
-Tizen is Samsung's open source OS that runs on TVs, watches, phones, and other devices.
+Tizen is Samsung's open-source OS that runs on TVs, watches, phones, and other devices.
 The development platform for Tizen is built on .NET Core and Xamarin Forms.

 <iframe src="https://channel9.msdn.com/Shows/On-NET/Sidarth-Gupta-Tizen/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>